alina1412/example_tornado_js/Readme.md

 8) Example of testing tornado handlers.
 Get and post handlers.
 Pytest for tornado application.
 Mocking functions for testing a tornado app.

+9) Examples of showing images with js/jquery plugins.

+10) Example of datepicker (datetimepicker) in calendar on html page, tornado app.

+11) Example of stylized checkbox, get form data from checkbox.

+17) Example of testing tornado handlers.
+Testing arguments by using AsyncHTTPTestCase from tornado.testing.

+18) Example of js and jquery POST-requests.